-During this year, staff responded to over 380 requests from individuals with a disability, parents, teachers, rehabilitation professionals, and advocates.
-These requests were received mostly through telephone and email, with some in-person meetings at the end of 2022.
+During this year, staff responded to over 305 requests from individuals with a disability, parents, teachers, rehabilitation professionals, and advocates.
+These requests were received mostly through telephone and email, with some in-person meetings throughout the year.
 The largest percentage of inquiries came from persons living with a disability or their immediate family members.
 Primarily, PCD staff assisted clients in finding the appropriate programs and services to assist in meeting their needs.

 The PCD also maintains online information directories that encompass programs and services available to persons with a disability.
-During 2021-2022, this directory was updated, and work was done to improve the accessibility and ease of access to this service.
-The many categories featured in the directory include, but are not limited to sports, recreation, and leisure resources; transportation services; vehicle retrofit programs; and financial aid.
+During 2022-2023, this directory was updated, and work was done to improve the accessibility and ease of access to this service.
+The many categories featured in the directory include, but are not limited to: sports, recreation, and leisure resources; transportation services; vehicle retrofit programs; and financial aid.